habibaraab/backend-tasks-with-springboot1/Task4/README.md

    - `GET /orders/:id`: Retrieve a specific order by ID.
    - `PUT /orders/:id`: Update a specific order by ID.
    - `DELETE /orders/:id`: Delete a specific order by ID.
-5. Use a database to store category, product, and order information (e.g., MongoDB, PostgreSQL).
+5. Use a database to store category, product, and order information (mySQL).
 6. Validate input data to ensure data integrity.
 7. Handle errors gracefully and return appropriate HTTP status codes.